coryhouse/router-1/docs/guide/custom-search-param-serialization.md

 ## Using Zipson

 [Zipson](https://jgranstrom.github.io/zipson/) is a very user-friendly and performant JSON compression library (both in runtime performance and the resulting compression performance).
-To compress your search params with it (which requires escaping/unescaping and base64 encoding/decoding them as well), you can use the following code:
+To compress your search params with Zipson (which requires escaping/unescaping and base64 encoding/decoding them as well), you can use the following code:

 ```tsx
 import {